celalaygar/Spring-Boot-2-3/README.md

 ```
 second step
 ```
-you need to write localhost:8182/save. you can try writing bottom any link localhost:8182/findall localhost:8182/findbyid?id=3
+First you need to write localhost:8182/save.
+Then you can try writing bottom any link localhost:8182/findall localhost:8182/findbyid?id=3
 localhost:8182/findbylastname?lastname=Terim